Problems with renting and energy bills

 This advice applies to Scotland.
 See advice for See advice for England, See advice for Northern Ireland, See advice for Wales

-See our advice on what to do if you're struggling to pay your energy bills
+You can get help if you're struggling to pay your energy bills

 If your supply is going to be cut off

 If your supply is cut off or the company is threatening it, you can ask the energy supplier to put the supply into your name.
 This will only be possible if you have a separate meter.
-If several tenants are supplied through the same meter, the supplier may only agree to this if one of you accepts full responsibility for the bills.
+If several tenants are supplied through the same meter, the supplier might only agree to this if one of you accepts full responsibility for the bills.

 You should write a letter to the utility company explaining that you've been paying money to your landlord in good faith but they haven't passed this on to the company.
 Include any evidence you have that you gave money to your landlord for energy, like bank statements showing your payments and your rental agreement.

-You want to switch energy suppliers
+How to switch energy suppliers

 Check if you can get your energy more cheaply by changing tariff or switching suppliers.
 The standard tariff that energy suppliers offer is often not their cheapest.
-Switching supplier can be done quite easily.
-More about switching energy supplier if you're a tenant and how to switch energy supplier
+Find out more about switching energy supplier if you're renting.

-The landlord charges too much for energy
+If your landlord charges too much for energy

 If a pre-payment meter is set to charge above the legal limits, you are entitled to a rebate when it's emptied.